rjsmith1999/IMMERSE/_pages/log.md

 ### Week 25: Nov 8 - Nov 12, 2021
   - [ ] Add more documentation for radtest Scripts
+  - [ ] Make a note about each message chain
+  - [ ] Add a note about chains that cause timeout vs not
+  - [ ] Why are there OCM upsets?
   - [ ] Determine how many restarts were initiated by us, vs watchdog
+  - [ ] Make some plans for next test
   - [ ] Learn more about kernel messages and where they come from
     - [ ] Try to find location in source code for each message (use oops codes?)